makovalab-psu/RecoverY/README.md

 ### Parameters
 Important parameters for the user to choose are :

-**kmer-size** :
-- the size of k used while iterating through every read
-- this must be the same as DSK's kmer-size
-- usually optimal in the range [25, 31] for Illumina 150x150 bp reads
+- kmer-size (default: ?): k-mer size used for classifying reads.
+This must be the same as DSK's k-mer-size.
+We recommend a value between 25 and 31 for Illumina 150x150 bp reads

-**strictness** :
-- the # of successful matches to the Ymer table required per read, before classifying a read as Y-specific
-- usually optimal in the range [20, 50] for Illumina 150x150 bp reads
+- strictness (default: ?) : the # of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. We recommend a value between 20 and 50 for Illumina 150x150 bp reads.

-**num_processors** :
-- the # of processors available to RecoverY
+- num\_threads (default: 2): The number of threads that RecoverY should use
-- currently set to 8

 ### Generating k-mer counts with DSK